wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a target="_blank" href="https://catalog.workshops.aws/eks-blueprints-terraform/en-US/010-introduction/what-is-blueprint">"Amazon EKS Blueprints"</a> enables construction of a <strong>tool-chain platform</strong> for multiple teams to deploy EKS across any number of accounts and regions, with a self-service UI.
 Blueprints provides a pre-configured base of Terraform IaC components to assemble the desired state of each team's EKS environment, such as the control plane, worker nodes, and Kubernetes.
 All embedded with relevant security controls built-in.

 Why?
-This accelerates time to market for platform initiatives by <a target="_blank" href="https://catalog.workshops.aws/eks-blueprints-terraform/en-US/010-introduction/what-is-blueprint/benefits">Separation of Concerns - Platform Teams vs Application Teams</a>:
+Use of Kubernetes accelerates time to market for platform initiatives through the <a target="_blank" href="https://catalog.workshops.aws/eks-blueprints-terraform/en-US/010-introduction/what-is-blueprint/benefits">Separation of Concerns - Platform Teams vs Application Teams</a>:

 > Platform teams build the tools that provision, manage, and secure the underlying infrastructure while application teams are free to focus on building the applications that deliver business value to customers.
 It also gives operators more control in making sure production applications are secure, compliant, and highly available.
 Platform teams have full control to define standards on security, software delivery, monitoring, and networking that must be used across all applications deployed.